gbenkelman/psy1903/outside-resources/week5.md

 "similar to .ignore in JS to ignore data, is there a specific function that iwll tell the code to collect a certain subset of the results?"

+"how do I use two different JS files in one project?
+I am creating a condition in conditions.js and referencing it in experiment.js?"